Colonia Hipódromo Condesa, Mexico City

 42,623 sq ft

-CYTA is located in the heart of the Hipódromo Condesa, one of Mexico City’s most vibrant and constantly evolving urban neighborhoods.
+CYTA is located in the heart of Hipodromo Condesa, one of Mexico City’s most vibrant and shifting neighborhoods.

-CYTA has established its niche in the city by offering an urban lifestyle and a coherent design environment from the smallest details to the building’s total design concept, resulting in a project with added value for its users and the city.
+CYTA embeds itself into the city offering an urban lifestyle and a coherent design environment–from the small details to the building’s total design concept, resulting in a project with added value for its users and the city.

 Jaime Micha Balas + Jacobo Micha Mizrahi in collaboration with ATIKO Arquitectos / Alberto Balas.